AI4Finance-Foundation/FinRL-Meta/tutorials/README.md

 **Principles of python version**:

-1) Do not put definitions of functions here, which should be put to .py of the folders except tutorials.
+1) Do not put definitions of functions here, which should be moved to .py of the folders except tutorials.
 2) The codes will be copied to the corresponding notebook.